MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/panorama9-tutorial.md

 ### Create Panorama9 test user

-In order to enable Azure AD users to log into Panorama9, they must be provisioned into Panorama9.
+In order to enable Azure AD users to sign in to Panorama9, they must be provisioned into Panorama9.

 In the case of Panorama9, provisioning is a manual task.

 **To configure user provisioning, perform the following steps:**

-1. Log in to your **Panorama9** company site as an administrator.
+1. Sign in to your **Panorama9** company site as an administrator.

 2. In the menu on the top, click **Manage**, and then click **Users**.